SiliconLabs/wiseconnect/examples/featured/powersave_standby_associated/readme.md

 ## Purpose/Scope

 This application demonstrates the process for configuring the SiWx91x in ASSOCIATED_POWER_SAVE mode, also providing the steps to configure the SiWx91x EVK in station mode and initiate a connection to an Access Point.
-When the module is in deep sleep, it wakes up in periodic intervals based on DTIM or Listen Interval.
+When the module is in connected sleep, it wakes up in periodic intervals based on DTIM or Listen Interval.

 The application connects to a remote server to send UDP data and also enables the analysis of various performance profiles using a power analyzer during the ASSOCIATED_POWER_SAVE with data transfer via UDP.